Sachet Water Production Business- Easy Way to Get Started

 Cost of setting a Sachet Water Factory

 How much will you need to start a sachet water factory?

-The profit potential for this scale of production is huge.
+The profit potential in this business is huge.
 Our estimate is that a factory of this scale will give you a profit of about N2 million annually after taking care of all expenses.

 Getting your act right means you have all the necessary approvals, particularly, NAFDAC registration.
 It also means that you implement a strong marketing strategy.
 This is because the market has become competitive in view of the many brands available today.

 If you require help with the ground work including factory layout, sourcing of machinery and raw material as well as registration/incorporation of your business, patent and NAFDAC approvals, and/or with the development of a bankable business plan, feel free to contact us.